perseusrigging/UnrealControlRigPlugins/README.md

 Driven Joint – The joint receiving the transformation.

-Old Min – The minimum angle (between driver and driven) where the constraint begins to affect the driven joint.
+Min – The minimum angle (between driver and driven) where the constraint begins to affect the driven joint.

-Old Max – The maximum angle where the effect reaches its limit.
+Max – The maximum angle where the effect reaches its limit.

 Rotation Weight – Multiplies the rotation values of the Transform input.